istio-ecosystem/sail-operator/enhancements/SEP1-enhancement-process.md

 ### Applicability
 The SEP process should be used for non-trivial features or epics and any API changes.
 Changes without user impact will most of the time not need a SEP, but if they're big enough or result in changes to the development workflows (e.g. a rewrite of our integration testing framework) it's probably a good idea to create one.

+If your Proposal includes work that has to be done in Istio, depending on the size of the patchset it might be required to create an Istio design doc.
+If you do create one, make sure to link to it in the SEP.

 ### Storage
 Initially, SEPs will be stored in the enhancements/ directory of the sail-operator repository in Markdown format.
 We might migrate them to a separate repository later on.